Software

 weechat

 for Internet Relay Chat.
-I really like the combination of a terminal IRC client and GNU Screen.
-I mostly connect to liberachat, but I also use other networks.
+I really like the combination of a terminal IRC client and a terminal multiplexer.
+I mostly connect to liberachat, but I also use other networks. irssi: I used to useirssi